 Our final paces bring us to the edge of the cliff and a clear view of Taktsang.
-One of my canine companions teeters on the edge, barking in the direction of the monastery.
 I look closer to see monks making midnight koras, ritual walks around the temple.
 The monks are praying for everyone and everything, dead and alive, continuously, and with pure intent.

-I set up my tripod for a long exposure while the dogs snack on my potato chips.
-I sit on a large rock between each exposure and think about my previous daydreams about this exact spot: a battle to the death against an anonymous beast, set in an arena of dramatic lighting storms.
+I set up my tripod for a long exposure and think about my previous daydreams about this exact spot: a battle to the death against an anonymous beast, set in an arena of dramatic lighting storms.
 Even though we still need to descend the mountain, I know the beast and I will never meet, though part of me wishes we would.